AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 1. Select a file from the search result list.
 The file is opened in the content editing area with the searched term highlighted in the content.

-1. Select **Replace occurrence** button to replace the currently highlighted search term in the topic or select the Top and bottom arrows to move to the next or previous occurrence of the text
+1. Select **Replace occurrence** button to replace the currently highlighted search term in the topic or select the top and bottom arrows to move to the next or previous occurrence of the text

     ![](images/replace-occurrence.png){align="left"}